mika-sc/OPN3LPT/README.md

 #### OPN3LPT v2.2 is an improved model based on the OPN3LPT v1.0 (https://github.com/74644323/OPN3LPT)

-### Notice: This is the DB25 version that for IBM PC/AT, if you wanna use it on PC-98, you'd better make a HPCN36-to-DB25 board or cable.
+### Notice: This is the DB25 version that for IBM PC/AT.

+### For PC-98, you can make an HPCN36-to-DB25 cable.

 ## Update log